Csed-dev/PhoenixAI/README.md

 # PhoenixAI

-PhoenixAI is an AI-driven solution designed to automate the migration and modernization of legacy codebases.
-This project leverages fine-tuned Gemini-Models to identify outdated logic, translate it into modern programming languages, and optimize code for modern architectures.
+PhoenixAI is an advanced tool designed to modernize legacy software systems using state-of-the-art AI technologies.
+By leveraging Gemini and a modular pipeline architecture, PhoenixAI automates the porting process and enhances code quality through iterative analysis and transformation, enabling organizations to upgrade their outdated systems efficiently.

 ## Features

-- ...
--
--
--
--
+- **Automated Legacy Code Porting**: Seamlessly transform legacy code into modern, maintainable codebases using AI-driven code translation.
+- **User-Friendly GUI**: Intuitive interface for file selection, process control, and real-time visualization of analysis and transformation pipelines.
+- **Comprehensive Code Analysis**: Integrated modules for performance profiling, static analysis, and name checking that generate detailed, versioned reports.
+- **Iterative Improvement Pipeline**: Leverages tools like Pylint and SonarQube in an iterative cycle to refine code quality and ensure functional integrity.
+- **Customizable Workflow**: Modular design allows easy integration of additional tools and techniques, adapting to the specific needs of any project.

 ## Prerequisites

 Before running this project, ensure you have the following:

 1. **Python 3.12+** installed on your system.
-2. A Google Cloud Project set up with **access to Google APIs** (explained below).
+2. A Google Cloud Project set up with **access to Google Gemini APIs**.
-3. repos.json erstellen, unter /utils
-4
+3. **Sourcery** setup  (workds for open-source project only, that are online on github)

 ## Setup